Discover Junk Journalling This Oíche Nollaig na mBan - The Gloss Magazine

 “The new year is the perfect time for a fresh start, setting out intentions for the coming months.
 Manifesting and making plans happen.
-It’s a time of hope and I have some lovely projects to make that happen, from making your own kombucha to ensure good health to making your own gorgeous calendar and journals.
-Winter is a magical time when we see out the old year and welcome in the new, with plenty of enjoyable projects in between.”
+It’s a time of hope and I have some lovely projects to make that happen, from making your own kombucha to ensure good health to making your own calendar and journal.”

 What You’ll Need:

-– Scrapbook paper, tea-dyed papers (see tip below) wrapping paper, homemade paper, old book or magazine pages
+– Scrapbook paper, tea-dyed papers, wrapping paper, old book or magazine pages

 – Cardboard or cereal box card for the cover